Contractual Limitations on Damages

 Kuoni, Haftungsbegrenzung im schweizerischen deutschen und englischen Recht, para.
 305 (2015).

 Decision of the German Bundesgerichtshof, BGH X ZR 211/98 in NJW-RR 2001, 324, at 343.

 e.g., for English law, 1 Chitty on Contracts, 15-003 (33rd ed.
 2018).
 Under Swiss law, the general statutory time limitation of 10 years cannot be shortened – see Swiss Code of Obligations, Article 129.

 Lawson, Exclusion Clauses and Unfair Contract Terms, 2-063 (12th ed.
 2017).

 See e.g., Adler v.
 Dickson 3 All E.R.
 397.

 1 All E.R.
 1 at 10.

-Swiss Code of Obligations Article 101(2).
-If the obligee is in the obligor’s service or if the liability arises in connection with commercial activities conducted under official licence, any exclusion of liability by agreement may apply at most to minor negligence (Swiss Code of Obligations Article 101(3)).
-See also German Civil Code Section 278.
+Swiss Code of Obligations, Article 101(2).
+If the obligee is in the obligor’s service or if the liability arises in connection with commercial activities conducted under an official licence, any exclusion of liability by agreement may apply at most to minor negligence (Swiss Code of Obligations, Article 101(3)).
+See also German Civil Code, Section 278.